Visualization enhances Problem Solving in multi-Qubit Systems: Discussion

 \subsection{RQ3: Integration of visualization with mathematics}

 We find indications that transitioning more often between \ac{dn} and the corresponding visualization was associated with decreased performance.
 The effect is significant without a correction for multiple tests, leading to results that should be taken with a grain of salt.
-The findings indicate that transitioning between \ac{dn} and \ac{dcn} is not necessary to benefit from visualization in problem solving.
-Rather, students who follow strategies that involve only one representation are perhaps more successful. \acl{rc} could play a role in this, as the transitions between visualization and mathematics might resemble an attempt to understand the visualization rather than solve the question.
+The findings indicate that transitioning between \ac{dn} and \ac{dcn} less often (to a minimum of about 3 transitions per question) is related to a larger benefit from visualization in task-solving accuracy. \acl{rc} could play a role in this, as a higher number of transitions between visualization and mathematics might resemble an attempt to understand the visualization rather than solve the question.
 This supports the results in~\cite{https://doi.org/10.1111/jcal.13051} associating the number of transitions with horizontal coherence formation, a process of matching the visualization with mathematics that is not useful for solving the task itself.

 In contrast to the results of~\cite{LINDNER201791}, we do not see participants spending more time fixating on the correct answer with visualization, indicating that the visualization might not improve the decision-making process in this context.
-However, participants demonstrated a higher answer security with visualization.
-Rather, considering the \ac{deft} framework, the benefits of presenting the visualization in addition to mathematics, in terms of performance and specifically \ac{icl}, probably lie in providing alternative problem solving strategies, i.e. complementing by showing different information (the information of a qubit is stored in a different dimension in space instead of in certain basis states) and enabling different processes (the action of the Hadamard gate along an axes of a qubit instead of on each basis state individually).
+However, participants demonstrated a higher answer confidence with visualization.
+Rather, considering the \ac{deft} framework, the benefits of presenting the visualization in addition to mathematics, in terms of performance and specifically \ac{icl}, probably lie in providing alternative problem-solving strategies, i.e. complementing by showing different information (the information of a qubit is stored in a different dimension in space instead of in certain basis states) and enabling different processes (the action of the Hadamard gate along an axes of a qubit instead of on each basis state individually).